Leithds/Leithds/README.md

 Hello, GitHub! 👋

-I'm Leith D. Schmidtlein, a student at Brigham Young University–Idaho majoring in Software Engineering with a minor in Sociology.
+I'm Leith D. Schmidtlein, a student at Brigham Young University–Idaho, majoring in Software Engineering with a minor in Sociology.
 Welcome to my GitHub profile!

 ## About Me